nyurik/sqlite-hashes/README.md

 assert_eq!(hash, "5E884898DA28047151D0E56F8DC6292773603D0D6AABBDD62A11EF721D1542D8");
 ```

-### Aggregate and Window Functions
+### Aggregate Functions

-When `aggregate` or `window` feature is enabled (default), there are functions to compute combined hash over a set of
+When `aggregate` feature is enabled (default), there are functions to compute combined hash over a set of
 values like a column in a table, e.g. `sha256_concat` and `sha256_concat_hex`.
 Just like scalar functions, multiple
 arguments are also supported, so you can compute a hash over a set of columns, e.g. `sha256_concat(col1, col2, col3)`.
-Note that the window functionality is not supported in the loadable extension.

 #### IMPORTANT NOTE: ORDERING